Fraunhofer-SCAI/GAE-vehicle-safety/README.md

 The first release of GAE considers vehicle safety with [EuroNCAP](https://www.euroncap.com/en) safety requirements.
 We connect CAE data to the protocols that are used to assess vehicle safety performances.
 The R&D process includes CAD engineering and safety attributes, with a focus on multidisciplinary problem-solving.
-For morinformation of graph modeling, [link](https://arxiv.org/abs/2209.14910).
+For more information of graph modeling, [link](https://arxiv.org/abs/2209.14910).

 <br />